OPWeb-ui/EZtify/README.md

 🚀 Work Faster.
 Work Smarter.

-Most file tools are slow & bloated.
+Most file tools are slow, bloated, or filled with ads.
 EZtify is built for pure speed and simplicity:
 ⚡ Lightning-fast in-browser processing
 🎨 Modern, clean, smooth UI